brianhdk/integration-service/README.md

 ## How to Disable IntegrationDb

-If you are using Integration Service in a way where the requirement on an underlying database seems overkill.
+It is possible to disable the IntegrationDb entirely, if you are using the Integration Service in a way where the requirement on an underlying database seems overkill.
 Maybe you're using it to expose some few HTTP services or maybe you're using it as a "Run-Once" Legacy Migration platform.

 Disabling the IntegrationDb is easy.
 Use the **.Database(...)** method on part of bootstrapping Integration Service.